Humanitarian Health Ethics Research Group

 The humanitarian health ethics (hhe) research group is a multidisciplinary team of researchers and practitioners collaborating together since 2009 with the aim of helping to clarify the ethical issues that are present in humanitarian healthcare practice.
 Our research benefits humanitarian and military healthcare practitioners, organizational policy makers, aid agencies and recipients of aid.

 Our research contributes to ethical guidance for global humanitarian healthcare interventions by providing evidence and resources for ethical practice in contexts of acute emergency and prolonged development.
-By elucidating ethical challenges experienced in humanitarian healthcare settings, we aim to provide support for ethical policy and decision-making with insights from host communities, policy analysis and governance of global health research.
+Learn more about our research projects, publications and presentations here.

-Picturing Humanitarian Healthcare is a forum for dialogue, debate, exchange, and reflection concerning the ethical opportunities and challenges of producing images (video, photography, installations, other) in and of humanitarian healthcare crises.
+Picturing Humanitarian Healthcare is a forum with an interactive blog for dialogue, debate, exchange, and reflection concerning the ethical opportunities and challenges of producing images (video, photography, installations, other) in and of humanitarian healthcare crises.

 The focus of this paper was to examine factors affecting provision and accessibility of palliative care in particular for Syrian refugees.

 The inability to give good care and alleviate suffering leads to moral distress among the providers.
 There is a balance of care and we must be thoughtful with treatment choices.

 The Global Forum on Bioethics in Research will hold a two-day meeting in Bangkok, Thailand, on 28-29 November 2017

 WADEM ethics session 2 (draft) v4 WADEM ethics session v5